willddy/willddy.github.com/readings.md

 * Level Mid.
 * Level Adv.

 This is a really a good HBase book to recommend.
 This is the 1st edition and shows you how Apache HBase can fulfill your needs.
 As the open source implementation of Google's BigTable architecture, HBase scales to billions of rows and millions of columns, while ensuring that write and read performance remain constant.
 The author also has <a href="https://github.com/larsgeorge/hbase-book" target="_blank"> github site </a> to share the code.
-I am still in reading for now.
+I am still in reading for now and it is a little bit hard.
 ___
 <a href="http://www.amazon.com/Big-Data-Revolution-Transform-Think/dp/0544002695/ref=sr_1_1?ie=UTF8&qid=1367466814&sr=8-1&keywords=Big+Date%3AA+Revolution+That+Will+Transform+How+We+Live%2C+Work%2C+and+Think" target="_blank"><img src="/images/bigdataera.jpg" width="150" height="200" alt="avatar" align ="right"  /></a>
 ###Big Data: A Revolution That Will Transform How We Live, Work, and Think